 Trailer boats come installed with an emergency breakaway system.
 These systems are deemed mandatory under federal law.

 A “breakaway” system is a safety measure to ensure that rogue trailer boats cause no harm.
-In other words, it is a system to make sure that if your trailer ever detaches from your primary vehicle, it can hopefully cause no damage to anyone else.
+In other words, it is a system to ensure that if your trailer ever detaches from your primary vehicle, it can hopefully cause no damage to anyone else.

 You’ll find that the brakes still activate even if the chain breaks during the process.

-However, while this safety feature has its perks, it can sometimes activate quite unnecessarily.
+However, while this safety feature has perks, it can sometimes activate unnecessarily.
 There are many scenarios where this can occur.

 Anyone can forget that they’ve left the chain attached to their primary vehicle.
-It’s not like you can pay attention to the chain every single time.
+It’s not like you can always pay attention to the chain.

 In cases where you see the chain left intact, it is relatively easy to reset the surge brakes.